-Applicants will be informed of the outcome of the evaluation by e-mail.
+The lead partner of each consortium will be informed of the outcome of the evaluation by e-mail.

-Feedback to applicants will consist of the scores assigned and the decision in relation to funding in an Evaluation Summary Report.
+Feedback to lead partners will consist of the scores assigned and the decision in relation to funding in an Evaluation Summary Report.
 Additional feedback will not be provided beyond that which is provided with the assessment result.